sponugupaty/sponugupaty.github.io/_posts/2020-04-18-Databases.md

 - CASE WHEN acts as a big if statement
 - AVG , LEN , MIN , MAX are the other aggregate functions of interest
 - GROUP BY helps us to split the data set and apply aggregate functions within each group
-- HAVIG is a post aggregation filter ( similar to WHERE clause )
+- HAVING is a post aggregation filter ( similar to WHERE clause )
--
+- INNER JOIN ( JOIN by default) drops unmatched rows
+- LEFT JOIN preserves the rows of the left table
+- RIGHT JOIN preserves the rows of the right table
+- OUTER JOIN preserves the rows in both the tables
+- SELF JOIN powerful way of letting rows get information from other parts of the table

 ---